Dexamethasone/ neomycin/ polymyxin b drops

 Treating eye infections and associated symptoms, including redness, irritation, and discomfort, caused by certain bacteria.
 It may also be used for other conditions as determined by your doctor.

-Dexamethasone/neomycin/polymyxin b drops is a combination of 2 antibiotics and a corticosteroid (dexamethasone).
+Dexamethasone/neomycin/polymyxin b drops are a combination of 2 antibiotics and a corticosteroid (dexamethasone).
 The antibiotics work by slowing the growth of, or killing, sensitive bacteria on the eye.
 The corticosteroid reduces inflammation.

 - you are allergic to any ingredient in dexamethasone/neomycin/polymyxin b drops